• Skip to primary navigation

 Desmos Lesson and Activities

 This lesson from Desmos gives students the chance to interact with the concept of systems of linear equations.
-Also, students get to go back and forth from making predictions, trying things out, and then reflecting on their predictions.
+Students get to go back and forth from making predictions, trying things out, and then reflecting on their predictions.
 Desmos does a great job of using their graphing calculator technology and integrating it into a lesson.
 It works best as a whole class activity when you want to introduce the concept of systems of equations.

 Desmos has 7 lessons related to this topic.
 You do have to create an account (it’s free) or sign-in with your Google account.
 You can pace the lesson and you can also see all the work that students have done.
 After you have completed a lesson with the class you could even have students continue to work on them on their own.